18F/18f.gsa.gov/_posts/2014-10-30-taking-control-of-our-website-with-jekyll-and-webhooks.md

 to serve as examples of the types of people who would interact with the website.
 ```

-Jekyll also lets you associate any metadata you want with posts, using "YAML front-matter".
+Jekyll also lets you associate any metadata you want with posts using "YAML front-matter".
 At the top of a Markdown file, you put whatever key-value pairs you want to pair with the post.
 This way, you can keep information about a post together with it and still use it in multiple places (for example, in OpenGraph tags and Twitter cards).

 This [recent post on an 18F-hosted hackathon](https://18f.gsa.gov/2014/10/01/open-source-hack-series-midas/) is a [Markdown file](https://raw.githubusercontent.com/18F/18f.gsa.gov/staging/_posts/2014-10-01-open-source-hack-series-midas.md) that begins with this metadata: